UtopianFuturist/dearest-llama/README.md

 # Dearest Llama (Modified for Nvidia NIM)

-A Bluesky bot that responds to mentions using Nvidia NIM, specifically with the Nemotron-4 9B Instruct model.
+A Bluesky bot that responds to mentions using Nvidia NIM, specifically with the Llama 3.3 Nemotron Super 49B Instruct model.

 ## Environment Variables